Cython conventions for py-ballisticcalc¶

 - For allocators: provide

-that attempts realloc and returns success/failure without raising.
+_ensure_capacity_try_nogilthat attempts realloc and returns success/failure without raising.

 Exception annotation on nogil¶